rscohn2/pip-legal/pip_legal.md

 FAQ: "If modules are designed to run linked together in a shared address space, that almost surely means combining them into one program."

-We will use the term *composite* for a collection of programs that should b considered as one program, in this sense.
+We will use the term *composite* for a collection of programs that should be considered as one program, in this sense.
 Therefore a collection of programs may be an *aggregate* or a *composite*.